How to catch trout in London | The secret trout streams in the mega city

-All trout fishermen must purchase a rod fishing licence before fishing for trout and other fish in England.
-The rod fishing licence must be carried at all times while fishing.
+All trout fishermen must purchase a rod fishing license before fishing for trout and other fish in England.
+The rod fishing license must be carried at all times while fishing.
 Full regulations can be found here

-There is a closed season for brown and rainbow trout in rivers and streams between the 1st of October and the 31st march every year.
+There is a closed season for brown and rainbow trout in rivers and streams between the 1st of October and the 31st of March every year.

 Local areas and privately run fisheries often have additional requirements and restrictions.

 Can you catch trout in the River Thames?

 The River Thames dominates London City, over the past few decades the health of the river has improved significantly, which has seen the return of many fish species.